Stamford Second-Degree Sexual Assault Lawyer

 Additionally, second-degree sexual assault charges can stem from situations in which a person is accused of having sex with someone by means of false representation.
 A Stamford lawyer could help you prepare a defense if you have been accused of second-degree sexual assault.

 What Level is a Second-Degree Sexual Assault Charge?

 Sexual assault in the second degree can be charged as either a Class B felony or a Class C felony.
 The distinction is based on the alleged victim’s age.
 It is a Class C felony if the alleged victim is over 16 years of age.
 If they are under 16 years of age, it is a Class B felony.

 What to do After a Sexual Assault Arrest

-An individual facing arrest for sexual assault should immediately contact an attorney.
+An individual facing arrest for second-degree sexual assault should immediately contact a Stamford attorney.
 They should not speak to anyone, including the police or the prosecutor.
 Importantly, individuals facing sex offense charges should also refrain from contacting the alleged victim.
 This is typically a mistake, and it can often make the situation worse.

 What if the Alleged Victim Does Not Want to Press Charges?